 This course introduces students to mathematical reasoning and rigor in the context of set-theoretic questions.
 The course will cover basic logic and set theory, relations - including orderings, functions and equivalence relations - and the fundamental aspects of cardinality.
 The course will emphasize helping students read, write and understand mathematical reasoning.
 Students will be actively engaged in creative work in mathematics.
 Students interested in majoring in mathematics should take this course no later than the spring semester of their sophomore year.
 Advanced first-year students interested in mathematics are encouraged to consider taking this course in their first year.
-This courts toward the core course requirement for the major.
-This course cannot be taken pass/D/fail.
+This counts toward the core course requirement for the major.
 Prerequisite: MATH 213 or permission of instructor.
-Offered every semester.
+Offered every spring semester.